shahedjaber/shahedjaber/README.md

 - 👋 Hi, I’m @shahedjaber
 - 👀 I’m interested in programming..
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning php...
-- 💞️ I’m looking to collaborate on php>>
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me shahed.abu.shammala@gmail.com

 <!---